Music of Moldova

-Moldovan music is closely related to that of its neighbour and cultural kin, Romania.
+Music in Moldova is closely related to that of its neighbour and cultural kin, Romania.
 Moldovan folk is known for swift, complex rhythms (a characteristic shared with many Eastern European traditions), musical improvisation, syncopation and much melodic ornamentation.
 Pop, hip hop, rock and other modern genres have their own fans in Moldova as well.
-Modern pop stars include O-Zone, a Romanian and Moldovan band whose "Dragostea din tei" was a major 2004 European hit, guitarist and songwriter Vladimir Pogrebniuc, Natalia Barbu, who is well known in Germany, Romania and Ukraine, and Nelly Ciobanu.
+Modern pop stars include O-Zone, a Moldovan band whose "Dragostea din tei" was a major 2004 European hit, guitarist and songwriter Vladimir Pogrebniuc, Natalia Barbu, who is well known in Germany, Romania and Ukraine, and Nelly Ciobanu.
 The band Flacai became well known in the 1970s across Moldova, turning their hometown of Cahul into an important center of music.

 Folk music

 During the Soviet era, Moldovan folk culture flourished, and was strongly promoted by the government.
 However, many elements were altered to obscure the shared history of Romania and Moldova, because the Soviet Union wanted to discourage secession.

 The Mioriţa is ancient ballad that is a very important part of Moldovan folk culture.